djibe/Android-tutorials/README.md

 ## Motorola Moto G 4G/LTE 2013 Peregrine

-You can upgrade your Motorola Moto G LTE from stock to Android 7.1 Nougat / LineageOS 14.1.
+You can upgrade your Motorola Moto G LTE from stock to Android 9 / LineageOS 16.

-Tutorial is here (12.000+ views): <https://forum.xda-developers.com/moto-g/help/guide-tutorial-motorola-moto-g-4g-to-t3516234>
+Tutorial is here (13.000+ views): <https://forum.xda-developers.com/t/guide-tutorial-howto-motorola-moto-g-4g-peregrine-stock-to-android-9.3516234/>

 What you will learn: